terrylinooo/cache-master/README.md

 ### Notice

-If you find your website doesn't work with Cache Master, please report an issue on GitHub and list all plugins installed on your website.
-I'll find out the problem and fix it.
+If you encounter issues with your website when using Cache Master, please report the problem on GitHub and list all plugins installed on your website.
+I'll investigate the problem and provide a fix.

 ### License

 Cache Master is developed by [Terry Lin](https://terryl.in) and released under the terms of the GNU General Public License v3.